swinton/playlists/README.md

 # `playlists`
-> :headphones: :relaxed: Playlists on Spotify, automatically regenerated every day using GitHub Actions
+> :headphones: :relaxed: Playlists on Spotify, released every day using GitHub Actions

 ## What is this even about?